geeknik/my-awesome-stars/topics.md

 ## text-to-speech

-- [unslothai/unsloth](https://github.com/unslothai/unsloth) - Fine-tuning & Reinforcement Learning for LLMs. 🦥 Train gpt-oss, Qwen3, Llama 4, DeepSeek-R1, Gemma 3, TTS 2x faster with 70% less VRAM.
+- [unslothai/unsloth](https://github.com/unslothai/unsloth) - Fine-tuning & Reinforcement Learning for LLMs. 🦥 Train OpenAI gpt-oss, Qwen3, Llama 4, DeepSeek-R1, Gemma 3, TTS 2x faster with 70% less VRAM.
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.

 ## trading

+- [nautechsystems/nautilus_trader](https://github.com/nautechsystems/nautilus_trader) - A high-performance algorithmic trading platform and event-driven backtester
-- [chainstacklabs/pump-fun-bot](https://github.com/chainstacklabs/pump-fun-bot) - A fully functional pump.fun / letsbonk.fun trading and sniping bot not relying on any 3rd party APIs
+- [chainstacklabs/pumpfun-bonkfun-bot](https://github.com/chainstacklabs/pumpfun-bonkfun-bot) - A fully functional pump.fun / letsbonk.fun trading and sniping bot not relying on any 3rd party APIs
 - [hummingbot/hummingbot](https://github.com/hummingbot/hummingbot) - Open source software that helps you create and deploy high-frequency crypto trading bots
 - [asavinov/intelligent-trading-bot](https://github.com/asavinov/intelligent-trading-bot) - Intelligent Trading Bot: Automatically generating signals and trading based on machine learning and feature engineering
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be